-The topic sentence states the main point or thesis of the paragraph and thus summarizes the small collection of sentences following it, so the reader can take in the whole before examining the parts.
-This direct-approach organization caters to the primacy effect in our psychology whereby first impressions are the strongest and most memorable.
-Readers should thus be able to see how every sentence in any well-organized paragraph expands on something said in the topic sentence.
-In this particular paragraph, for example, you will see how the second sentence expands on the part in the topic sentence about accommodating the reader.
-The third sentence extends that idea to expand on the part in the topic sentence about how topic sentences summarize all paragraph parts as a whole.
-The sentences that follow (including this one) illustrate how that system works with examples.
-The final sentence wraps up the topic as broached in the first sentence while bridging to the next topic sentence, which in this case is about how to come up with a topic sentence.
+The topic sentence states the main point (or thesis) of the paragraph for the reader.
+It sets up the sequence of sentences that follows it.
+This allows the reader to gain a quick impression of the whole topic before they examine the parts.
+As we saw in §4.1 above, this direct-approach organization caters to the rule that first impressions make a strong, memorable impact.
+Readers should be able to see how every sentence in any well-organized paragraph expands on something said or implied in the topic sentence.
+In this particular paragraph, for example, you will see how the second sentence elaborates on the description offered in the first sentence.
+The third sentence develops the in the topic sentence about accommodating the reader.
+The fourth sentence extends that idea to expand on the part in the topic sentence about how topic sentences summarize all paragraph parts as a whole.
+The sentences that follow (including this one) illustrate how that system works with examples and explanation.
+The final sentence wraps up the topic while bridging to the next topic sentence, which in this case is about how to come up with a topic sentence.

-For many writers, drafting a topic sentence is typically a search for one while writing the rest of the paragraph first and then discovering it as a concluding summary exercise.
-When you are just putting ideas down in the drafting stage of the writing process, you may not know yet what your point is at the outset of writing a paragraph.
-You likely have a general sense of your topic and some points to cover, probably based on information you collected in your research earlier.
-As you connect that evidence and build sentences around those information points, you begin to see where you're going with the topic and the thesis suddenly comes into focus near the end.
-If you then say "In conclusion, ...," summarize what you were getting at in a nutshell, and leave it there, however, you will do your reader a disservice by leaving your topic sentence buried under the pile of evidence that should be supporting it.
-In this case, delete "In conclusion," highlight the final sentence, copy and cut it (ctrl. + c, ctrl. + x), and paste it (ctrl. + v) at the top of the paragraph so it does what a topic paragraph should do: preview what follows with an at-a-glance summary.
+For many writers, it's not possible to draft a truly strong topic sentence until the rest of the paragraph is developed.
+How can you summarize something that hasn't been written yet?
+The best practice is to draft a first effort, then develop the rest of the paragraph, and then "discover" the ideal topic sentence as a concluding summary exercise.
+When you are in the earliest drafting stage of the writing process, you may not fully understand your own your point yet.
+You likely have a general sense of your topic and some points to cover, probably based on information you collected in your research earlier (see Ch.
+3 on Stage 2 of the writing process).
+As you connect that evidence and build sentences around those information points, you begin to see where you're going with the topic.
+Often, the thesis suddenly comes into focus near the end.
+Remember, writing is thinking!
+By writing, you discover your main point.

+Try this exercise: In the final sentence, we often summarize the conclusion of our thinking.
+Highlight the final sentence, cut it (CTRL+X), and paste it (CTRL+V) at the top of the paragraph to replace the original drafted topic sentence.
+It most cases, it will do what a topic sentence should do: preview what follows with an at-a-glance summary.